PeteHaitch/SparseSummarizedExperiment/benchmarks/combining-SummarizedExperiment-objects.md

 - Unit tests
 - Documentation
 - A more informative error message if the user tries to combine `RangedSummarizedExperiment` and `SummarizedExperiment0` objects together.
+- A more informative error message if `elementMetadata` aren't compatible across `SE` objects.
 - [__low priority__] Extending `combine2` to work with objects that contain data from the same samples and possibly non-overlapping features/ranges?
 It will require a check that "overlapping" measurements are identical and doing something appropriate if they aren't.
 - A general method for "combining" `SE` objects, e.g., you don't need to know whether you should be doing a `rbind()`/`cbind()`/`combine2()`, the "combining" method dispatches to the appropriate sub-method automagically.